nataliep3/DATA4380-LLM-NP/README.md

 ![](initial_rating_distribution.png)

-The image below displays a histogram plotting the distribution of scores using 50 total PDFs
+The image below displays a histogram and boxplot visualizing the distribution of scores using 50 total PDFs

 ![](iteration2_rating_distribution.png)